acdh-oeaw/AkSearchExtend/README.md

 # AkSearchExtend

+Extensions of the VuFind/AkSearch for the [ACDH deployment of AkSearch](https://github.com/acdh-oeaw/AkSearchWeb).

-An example of extending the [ACDH deployment of AkSearch](https://github.com/acdh-oeaw/AkSearchWeb) with your very own module being loaded using Composer.
+Can also serve as an example of extending VuFind with your own module being loaded using Composer (see intstructions below).

+## What is being added by this module

+* List of available holdings for so called LKR records.
+  This is done by overwritting the `VuFind\RecordDriver\SolrMarc` with our own class `aksearchExt\SolrMarc` extending `AkSearch\RecordDriver\SolrMarc` and reimplementing the `getRealTimeHoldings()` method.

 ## How does it work?